Home / Car Rental

 Self-Driving in Namibia

-Self-driving is the most popular way to explore Namibia, offering unparalleled autonomy over your pace and route.
-The vast majority of the road network consists of unpaved, corrugated gravel — but with the right vehicle, proper preparation, and respect for the conditions, it's an unforgettable way to travel.
+Self-driving is a common way to explore Namibia, offering autonomy over your pace and route.
+The vast majority of the road network consists of unpaved, corrugated gravel — but with the right vehicle, preparation, and respect for the conditions, it can work well for many travelers.

 4x4 vs Sedan — Which Do You Need?